Here you can see a timeline of some key events in our history, and a film about our origins.

 In his spare time Geoff enjoys playing capoeira and open-water swimming, particularly in winter when the bragging rites are enhanced by the cold.
 He is happiest when by the ocean, in the mountains, or on an adventure.

-Insight is our termly email newsletter connecting students of philosophy from across the globe.
+Insight connects students of philosophy from across the globe.

 We are affiliated to schools of philosophy all over the world, from Israel to Argentina, Malta to Australia.
 Insight shares stories and experiences, news and views from students, speaking about their lives and interests, and how they apply practical philosophy to their lives.